chinigo/housing/README.md

   - I want an energy efficient home, but I don't care about hitting the arbitrary marks required for, e.g., Phius or passive house certification.

-## Requirements

-### Site
+## Site

+- Some element of natural beauty — a view of water, rolling hills, a valley, etc.
+- Has some topography to it, a little vertical elevation to build into.
+- Access to reliable water and waste systems.
 - Outside a 500-year flood zone.
 - Low risk of wildfire (or mitigation against it with, e.g., a firebreak).
-- Some element of natural beauty — a view of water, rolling hills, a valley, etc.
-- Has some topography to it, a little vertical elevation.
-- Access to reliable water and waste systems.

-### Infrastructure & Mechanical Systems

-#### Heating/cooling

-- Cool entire house to 70°F during the hottest day of the year.

-- Heat entire house to 65°F during the coldest day of the year.

-- Relatively fine-grained HVAC zones.
-Would like to be able to selectively heat/cool individual rooms to optimize energy consumption for my daily living pattern.
+## Structure

+- Simple roofline.
+  - No dormers, less opportunity for leaks.
+  - Maybe a simple knee?
+- I like the idea of building into a hill where, instead of a basement, the first story is a half-buried garage & shop.
+- Three stories
+  - First level: Finished basement/garage, half-buried into a hill
+  - Second level: Main living area
+  - Third level: Bedrooms

+## Skin (Building Envelope)

+- Built with current best practices for:
+  - Vapor barrier
+  - Insect barrier
+  - Airtightness
+- Foundation:
+  - Insulated
+  - Waterproof
+  - Insect barrier
+- Triple-paned windows
 - Meet or exceed [BSC's recommended R-values for Climate Zone 6](https://buildingscience.com/sites/default/files/migrate/pdf/BA-1005_High%20R-Value_Walls_Case_Study.pdf):